VyasRSrinivasan/AI-Social-Engineering-Scam-Detector/README.md

 ### Load & Combine Datasets
 Loaded and merged all four datasets into one unified dataset with consistent labels (Spam, Ham)
 ### Data cleaning
-- Lowercased, trimmed, whitespace, and eliminated missing values Mapped *spam* and *ham* labels into binary (Spam = 0, Ham = 1)
+- Lowercased, trimmed whitespace, and eliminated missing values Mapped *spam* and *ham* labels into binary (Spam = 0, Ham = 1)
 - Balanced the dataset using undersampling to lower bias toward non-spam messages
 ### Train/test split